 Conclusion

-The blog provided a brief introduction to Shopify and BigQuery.
-It also explained 2 step by step methods by which you can connect Shopify to BigQuery and transfer your data easily.
+The blog provided a brief introduction to Shopify and BigQuery and explained 2 step-by-step methods for connecting Shopify to BigQuery and transferring your data easily.
 The first method to set up Shopify to BigQuery integration involves manually building custom code using RESTful APIs.
-This method has certain limitations which were discussed in the previous section.
+This method has certain limitations, which were discussed in the previous section.

 mm